mtlynch/mtlynch.io/content/posts/testing-ansible-selenium/index.md

 Putting it all together, we can add the Selenium installation playbook and our Selenium script to our [build file](https://github.com/mtlynch/ansible-role-clipbucket/blob/88a397b790e6d135719339964bcddd7f5acf0359/build#L69...L78).

-Now, we create [a Github pull request](https://github.com/mtlynch/ansible-role-clipbucket/pull/34) with the broken commit we made earlier.
+Now, we create [a GitHub pull request](https://github.com/mtlynch/ansible-role-clipbucket/pull/34) with the broken commit we made earlier.
 When the Travis build runs, we can see that it fails:

 ```text
 2016-09-21 00:17:06,229 clipbucket_driver INFO     Logging in with username=testadmin